Lurker00/DX200-USB-Audio-Release/README.md

 These features require either SuperSU installed, or permissions available only for pre-installed applications.
 This restriction makes no sense to make new versions for the stock firmware anymore.

-**1.0.23** - The problem of 1.0.22 has been solved: with wakelock acquired, it is not killed, and stays until turned off manually, or while the battery lasts, whatever is sooner.
+**1.0.23** - The problem of 1.0.22 has been solved: with wakelock acquired, it is not killed, and stays until turned off manually, or while the battery lasts, whatever is sooner. _This is the last release as a standalone application.
+All further versions are integrated into firmware mods._

 **1.0.22**:
 * ***Exit*** button moved to 3-dots menu.
 The options are in the menu as well.